appwrite/appwrite/docs/deployment/digitalocean.md

 ## Step 2 - Run The Appwrite server

-So in order for us to access the ssh that we create earlier we should use Terminal for accessing it so first of all go to your Terminal and type :
+So in order for us to access the ssh that we create earlier we should use terminal for accessing it so first of all go to your terminal and type :

 ```bash
 ssh root@<ip address> # you can see your ip address in your homepage